18.104.22.168 JSP provisional - payment to DSP claimants

 Policy reference: SS Guide 3.2.1.05 Qualification for JSP

-A person who qualifies for JSP provisional is exempted from the activity test pending the outcome of their claim for DSP.
+A person who qualifies for JSP provisional is exempted from meeting mutual obligation requirements pending the outcome of their claim for DSP.

 Outcome of DSP claim